Alex-T-RU-DE/Custom-gripper-with-ROS-control/README.md

 Before starting make sure that you installed Arduino IDE.

-1. Copy folder "youbot_gripper" into your scr directory.
+1. Copy folder "youbot_gripper" into your catkin_ws/scr directory.
-2. Compile it with catkin_make.
+2. Navigate yourself into catking_ws and compile it with catkin_make.
 3. installing ROSserial:
     'sudo apt-get install ros-<your_version_of_ros>-rosserial-arduino'
     'sudo apt-get install ros-<your_version_of_ros>-rosserial'